Murder of Wang Lianying: Yan Ruisheng

 Yan Ruisheng, the perpetrator of the killing, was a twenty-six-year-old man who lived in Qingpu with his widowed mother.
 The Yan family traced their roots to the Henan region.
 Yan was university educated, having enrolled at Aurora University at age sixteen.
-Finishing four years later, he spent time in Beijing and Hong Kong.
+After completing his studies four years later, Yan spent time in Beijing and Hong Kong.
 He was reported to speak English and French fluently; he had also learned to drive, a rare skill at the time.
 During his trial, he identified as a Roman Catholic.

 Yan worked variously as a translator for the Franco-Chinese Mining Company and as a clerk for the French Tramway Company, both in Shanghai.
 He had also been married, though neighbours said that the couple had separated some time before the murder.
 By January 1920, Yan was unemployed.
-He was a man of expensive tastes, being known to frequent the cinemas, bet on horse racing, and hire prostitutes.
+He was a man of expensive tastes, being known to frequent cinemas, bet on horse racing, and hire prostitutes.
 Even while unemployed, he did not stop gambling or frequenting courtesans, and thus fell deep into debt.
-As the Dragon Boat Festival was approaching, Yan was under increased pressure; according to industry custom, all debts to courtesans were expected to paid in full by the date of the festival.
+As the Dragon Boat Festival was approaching, Yan was under increased pressure: according to industry custom, all debts to courtesans were expected to have been paid in full by the date of the festival.